Safe Hands Management System

 The introduction of the online Safe Hands Online Management System has strengthened our network and will be the bedrock of our commitment to make cricket a safe game for young people, their families and all those around them to enjoy.

-This system provides an online registration process whereby the ECB will require all cricket clubs to register the details of the club and individuals in key roles or those with responsibilities for the management and running of club activities.
+In addition to the standing expectation for all clubs to adopt and adhere to ECB's Safe Hands Policy, the system provides an online registration process whereby the ECB will require all cricket clubs to register the details of the club and individuals in key roles or those with responsibilities for the management and running of club activities.

 Clubs will be asked to complete basic details about their club and who are the key personnel within it, providing evidence of safeguarding checks and compliance.
 It will then notify users if there are any current gaps in the requirements, together with highlighting individual’s renewal dates for the key criteria such as DBS checks and Safe Hands training.
-This is managed by an appointed officer at the club, but safeguarding and compliance is everyone's responsibility.
+This is managed at club level by an appointed officer at the club, but safeguarding and compliance is everyone's responsibility.

 In order to become familiar with the system (if you have been notified that you are set up and been invited to join), please access these short 'how to' films https://safehands.zendesk.com/hc/en-us